stevenfabrizio/stevenfabrizio.github.io/README.md

 # Future Improvements

-Perhaps use a more complicated design.
-The point of this is just to easily show some projects and some information.
+Maybe use a more complicated design.
+The point of this is just to show some projects and some information.
 But the basic layout works for now.
-Maybe also update with a more responsive navbar/hamburger.
+Maybe also update with a more responsive navbar.